ProdByTENSHI/Chroma-Engine/README.md

 # Chroma Engine
-A 2D Game Engine made with C++, SDL and BGFX.
+A 2D Game Engine made with C++, SDL and a custom written OpenGL Renderer.

 The Goal is to provide base functionality for Games to build upon.
 The Code is structured to be work as modules to create reusability for Projects.